The docker environment can be found here.

 - To deal with the problem that #6662 "js files are not compressed"

 - To be a foundation for future npm package usage.

-#1 Updated by Takashi Kato 7 months ago
+#1 Updated by Takashi Kato about 1 year ago

 I'm going to post a few suggestions, since it seems that posts can't be too long.